Introducing Song Creator Pro — create music with AI, locally on your device. Try it now →

 Frequently Asked Questions

 Coqui XTTS and Bark produce the most realistic results among free tools, but both require Python and command-line setup.
 Cloud free tiers from ElevenLabs sound polished but are capped at ~10,000 characters per month.
+Voice Creator Pro Cloud's free tier delivers high-quality voice cloning and voice design, no setup, and commercial rights included.
+For basic TTS without limits, Voice Creator Pro's free browser TTS runs locally in your browser with natural neural voices.

 Voice cloning tools can reproduce vocal characteristics from audio samples, but using real celebrity voices without permission raises serious legal concerns.
-Voice Creator Pro's voice design feature lets you describe a voice to create original characters — a legal alternative.
+Voice Creator Pro's voice design feature lets you describe a voice to create original characters, a legal alternative.